jayy-lmao/sql-gen/README.md

    }
    ```

-   In DBSet mode, the ORM-style helpers (like query builders) are generated automatically.
+   An example of using the generated ModelSet:
    ```rust
     let users = UserDbSet::many()
         .name_eq("bob".to_string()) // Can set fields to match on